COVID & Campus Life

-If you become ill outside of business hours, please call the Prisma Health BJU Student Access Line at (864) 455-9327 and contact your residence hall supervisor.
-You will need to get tested at one of the testing options listed below.
+If you become ill outside of business hours, you will need to get tested with one of the testing options listed below.
 Any student who tests positive must notify Student Health Services and your residence hall supervisor.
+If you are sick and need assistance outside of business hours, you may call the Prisma Health BJU Student Access Line at (864) 455-9327 and contact your residence hall supervisor.

 Additional Options for COVID-19 Testing:

 Testing is also available at some local retail pharmacies: CVS and Walgreens are two local examples.
-CVS provides COVID testing only at its Minute Clinic/HealthHub locations.
-Many of the pharmacy choices require an appointment ahead of time for COVID testing, and testing is being done through their drive-thru pharmacy option or they will come to your car for testing.
-Read the website information carefully.
+Many of the pharmacy choices require an appointment ahead of time for COVID testing, and testing is being done through their pharmacy drive through or they will come to your car for testing.
+Read the website information carefully!

 What to Do When Positive

-Day students who receive a COVID-19 test will need to isolate at home until their results come back.
-Please call or email Student Health Services (864) 241-1685, [email protected]) to let us know that you are being tested and are in quarantine.
+Symptomatic day students who receive a COVID-19 test will need to isolate at home until their results come back.
+Please call or email Student Health Services (864-241- 1685, email@example.com) to let us know that you are being tested and are in quarantine.
 We will document that information so that your professors will be aware of your status.
 Please contact us for further instructions when you get your results back.